sz-piotr/iterable-sequence/README.md

-# IterMagic
+# XIterables

-An iterator library for modern JavaScript and TypeScript.
+A utility library for working with iterables in modern JavaScript and TypeScript.